ar37-rs/virgl-angle/README.md

 ~/vgl q
 ```

-Update angle-android with the latest build
+Update angle-android with the latest build (for android 9+ only)
 ```
 ~/vgl update-angle
 ```